dstepanets/Swingy/README.md

 *There is a pre-compiled jar archive ready to run.*

-Start with one of the following commands in a terminal:
+Start the game with one of the following commands in a terminal:

 `java -jar target/swingy-1.0-jar-with-dependencies.jar gui`